 We all know that we can’t carry everything we want with us.
 Making your survival bag as lightweight as possible will help you cover long distances without breaking your back.
-The first rule, when it comes to making and equipping a survial bag is to know how much you can carry.
+The first rule, when it comes to preparing and equipping a survival bag is to know how much you can carry.
 You could have the best survival bag in the world, but if you cannot carry it for more than a mile, it won’t do you any good.
-The next thing you have to do is to make a list with all the items that you will need.
+The next thing you have to do is to make a list of all the items that you will need.

 Below are the 10 items that I have in my survival bag, items that you should probably also consider getting: